How to prepare yourself for life in the new year.

 3. Recharge and refocus.

-It sure took a whole lot to live through 2021.
-Whatever your strategies were for 2021, don't expect to get the same results for 2022.
+It sure took a whole lot to live through the past year.
+Whatever your strategies were, don't expect to get the same results this year.
 It's time to recharge and refocus.
-The bible states this perfectly."No one sews a patch of unshrunk cloth on an old garment, for the patch will pull away from the garment, making the tear worse.
+The Bible states this perfectly.
+"No one sews a patch of unshrunk cloth on an old garment, for the patch will pull away from the garment, making the tear worse.
 Neither do people pour new wine into old wineskins?
 If they do, the skins will burst; the wine will run out and the wineskins will be ruined.
 No, they pour new wine into new wineskins, and both are preserved" (Matthew 9:16–17).

-If you're going to make the most of 2022, you'll have to leave 2021 behind, 2022 only has room for the lessons.
+If you're going to make the most of this new year, you'll have to leave last year behind.
+The new year only has room for lessons.
 This is a new lease on life.
 It's time to look forward to new opportunities or create them for yourself.
-You've just pulled down another year.

-Time wants you to know that you don't have much left of it, and it isn't waiting for you either.
-You have no time to waste in 2022.
+You have no time to waste.
 Not on toxic people.
 Not in an underpaying job.
 Not in a relationship that isn't going anywhere.
 Not on people and things that are depleting your mental health.

 It's time to get your game face on and run for your life.
 Run towards the things that will make the rest of your life, the best of your life.
-Time is off, if you aren't careful, 2022 will just pass you by.
+Time is off, if you aren't careful, the new year will just pass you by.
 It's time to buckle up!
 On your mark, get set, go!

 “Dream Big.
 Expect Challenges To Pop Up Along the Way.
 Expect To Fall Many Times.
 Expect Your Mind To Doubt And Whisper, Give Up.
 In Those Moments, Recharge.
 Rethink.
 Replan The Best You Can.
 And Push Through Because Sometimes It's All You Can Do.”